 That’s it.
 I’d say the Biomax is optional and if I had to choose, I’d take the activated carbon over the Purigen, especially at tank startup.

 It’s nice to have things decided on and situated in the filtration department.
-Next up is Part 5: Mixing Saltwater.
+Next up is Part 6: How to Mix Saltwater for a Nano Aquarium.